Bee: Haplodiploid breeding system

-Willing to die for their sisters: worker honey bees killed defending their hive against yellowjackets, along with a dead yellowjacket.
+Willing to die for their sisters: worker honey bees killed defending their hive against wasps, along with a dead wasp.
 Such altruistic behaviour may be favoured by the haplodiploid sex determination system of bees.

 According to inclusive fitness theory, an organism can increase its evolutionary success not only by increasing its own offspring, but also by helping close relatives reproduce.
 In genetic terms, cooperation is favored when the cost to the helper is less than the product of relatedness and benefit.
 This condition is more easily met in haplodiploid species such as bees, where the genetic relationships create strong incentives for cooperative behavior.

 Haplodiploidy alone does not explain the evolution of eusociality.
 Some eusocial species such as termites are not haplodiploid.
 Conversely, many haplodiploid species, including most bees, are not eusocial, and even among eusocial bees, queens often mate with several males, producing half sisters that share only about a quarter of their genes.
 However, since single mating appears to be the ancestral condition in all eusocial lineages studied so far, haplodiploidy may still have played an important role in the early evolution of eusocial behaviour in bees.